skip to content

 Legal age to babysit

-There is no law that says how old a child must be to be able to babysit.
+There is no law that says how old a child must be to babysit.
 Parents are expected to make their own decisions and in doing so the only guidance the law provides is that they make make reasonable decisions about their children’s safety.

 What is reasonable will depend on: